Report on Government Services 2019

 Both depreciation and the user cost of capital should be included in unit cost calculations (with the user cost of capital for land to be reported separately) As well, the user cost of capital rate should be applied to all non-current physical assets, less any capital charges and interest on borrowings already reported by the agency (to avoid double counting).
 The rate applied for the user cost of capital is based on a weighted average of rates nominated by jurisdictions (currently 8 per cent).

 Differences in asset measurement techniques can have a major impact on reported capital costs (SCRCSSP 2001).
 However, the differences created by these asset measurement effects are generally relatively small in the context of total unit costs, because capital costs represent a relatively small proportion of total cost (except for housing).
-In housing, where the potential for asset measurement techniques to influence total unit costs is greater, the adoption under the Commonwealth/State Housing Agreement (replaced by the National Affordable Housing Agreement from 1 January 2009) of a uniform accounting framework has largely prevented this from occurring.
+In housing, where the potential for asset measurement techniques to influence total unit costs is greater, the adoption under the Commonwealth/State Housing Agreement (replaced by the National Affordable Housing Agreement from 1 January 2009, and then the National Housing and Homelessness Agreement from 1 July 2018) of a uniform accounting framework has largely prevented this from occurring.
 The adoption of national uniform accounting standards across all service areas would be a desirable outcome for the Review.

 Other costing issues